HoudaEDDARDOURI/ENSAI-Projet-info-2A/README.md

 ## FO4:
 Access performance predictions (e.g., estimated times on new distances) based on past activities.

-# Run the Application Locally :
+# Run SporTrack Locally :
 To run the application locally, follow the steps below.
 ## 1. Install the dependencies
 Before starting the application, install all required packages using: